rottingroadkill/rottingroadkill/README.md

 .  .  .

-please do not copy or take inspo off any of my skins (◞‸ ◟)💧
+please do not copy or take any inspo off my skins (◞‸ ◟)💧

-**BYI**  :  im usually offtab. i don't do well with conversations or with interacting w anyone. im sorry :-(
+**BYI**  :  im usually offtab. i don't do well with holding conversations or with interacting w anyone.

 <img width="400" height="67" alt="tumblr_d6d2828d04b64c55f924a04f566ad4b8_ac508e69_400" src="https://github.com/user-attachments/assets/52a655fd-e9a2-4e79-a39f-ec284fa76a77" />